Wilson-Wilson/stayFitProject/README.md

 mvn package
 ```

-### Run StayFit (please note due to lack of tokens only test mode will produce data)
+### Run StayFit (please note due to lack of tokens, only test mode will produce data)

 In normal mode: